arhadsana/Soil-temp/README.md

 # Overview
 # The repository contains the code files for the paper titled "Advanced attention-driven deep learning architectures for multi-depth soil temperature prediction".
 If you use this code, please cite the original paper as:
+# citation
-<p> Mohammed, S., Arshad, S., Ocwa, A., Al-Dalahmeh, M., Aldabbas, A., Alzoubi, M. M., Vad, A., & Harsányi, E. (2025).
+Mohammed, S., Arshad, S., Ocwa, A., Al-Dalahmeh, M., Aldabbas, A., Alzoubi, M. M., Vad, A., & Harsányi, E. (2025).
 Advanced attention-driven deep learning architectures for multi-depth soil temperature prediction.
 Results in Engineering, 27, 106508. https://doi.org/https://doi.org/10.1016/j.rineng.2025.106508